FireDynamics/LectureFireSimulation/book/content/modelling/02_fluids/03_turbulence.md

 ## Modelling

-In fire simulations, two classes of turbulence modelles are common: direct numerical simulatons (DNS) and large eddy simulations (LES).
+In fire simulations, two classes of turbulence models are common: direct numerical simulatons (DNS) and large eddy simulations (LES).
 Although for practical applications only the LES class is suitable.

 :::{figure-md} fig-turbulence-modelling overview
 <img src="./figs/turbulence-modelling-overview.svg" width="80%">